Dynamsoft/barcode-reader-python-samples/README.md

 		- threshold                     : The threshold used for filtering frames.
 		- fps                           : The frequency of calling AppendFrame() per second.
 		- auto_filter                   : Sets whether to filter frames automatically.
+		- clarity_calculation_method    : Sets the method used for calculating the clarity of the frames.
+		- clarity_filter_mode           : Sets the mode used for filtering frames by calculated clarity.

 - **PublicRuntimeSetting** : Defines a struct to configure the barcode reading runtime settings.
 These settings control the barcode recognition process such as which barcode types to decode.